 I'm trying to be a locavore.
 I've been shopping a the Greenmarkets during the summer for years, but decided to make more of a commitment to local food by canning the local stuff to have over the winter rather than shop at WholeFoods.
 I haven't completely succeed, but did pretty well.

-I enjoy old movies: Sunset Boulevard, Double Indemnity, It Happened One Night, The Lost Weekend...
-Recently enjoyed Boyhood (incredible), The Imitation Game, and Madame Satan (1930, a hoot),.
+I enjoy old movies: Sunset Boulevard, Double Indemnity, It Happened One Night, The Lost Weekend, Madame Satan (1930, a hoot)...
+Recently enjoyed Hidden Figures and I Am Not Your Negro.

 I like to read, though mostly I'm reading things that are work related.
 When I get a chance, I like science fiction...Margaret Atwood, Kim Stanley Robinson, William Gibson.
-I recently enjoyed a collection of F. Scott Fitzgerald short stories.
+I just started Hidden Figures.

 Going with the locavore theme, I like my own cooking.
 I'm tending towards simple meals made from whatever happens to be in season.
-Winter is here in a big way, nearly a foot of snow on my block.
+Thank goodness it's finally Spring; peonies showed up at the Green Market this weekend.
 I've been enjoying some of the things I canned last summer: asparagus, snap peas, green beans...
 I'm looking forward to baking pies with the sour cherries I froze away.
 I don't do well with spicy food.
 I suspect a weird capsaicin receptor allele because I think sweet paprika is hot; most things you'd find pleasantly hot, I'd find extremely painful.